 Development of Medium Voltage Cable

-And the raw material of medium voltage cables is also different, even though the insulation has the same identification as low voltage cables (XLPE), the raw material itself is different to ensure a purer insulation.
-Core identification using coloured masterbatches for low voltage cables is not permitted.
+And the raw material of medium voltage cables is also different, even though the insulation has the same identification as low voltage cables (XLPE), the raw material itself is different to ensure purer insulation.
+Core identification using colored masterbatches for low-voltage cables is not permitted.

 Medium voltage cables also need to pay special attention to the common failure problems in use.
 Most of the reasons are caused by the aging of the cable infrastructure.
 Generally, partial discharge is actually a harbinger of failure, because it provides evidence that the cable is beginning to deteriorate.
 Then they will cause malfunctions and failures, and power outages later.